-The arts contributes to New Zealand's economic, cultural and social well-being.
+The arts contribute to New Zealand's economic, cultural and social well-being.

 And the arts…

 - create social inclusion

 - are important to the lives of New Zealanders

 The research and reports below will be regularly updated.
 We would also welcome your additions to this research.
 If you see something of interest please let us know.
 We will review it for inclusion in the toolkit.

 If you are using information from these documents be sure to reproduce it correctly and credit the report and the author/s.